GDP in Czech Republic

-The Czech National Bank expects the economy to expand 2.8% in both 2017 and 2018.
-FocusEconomics Consensus Forecast panelists expect the economy to expand 2.6% in 2017, which is unchanged from last month’s projection.
-For 2018, the panel also sees GDP increasing 2.6%.
+The Czech National Bank expects the economy to expand 2.9% in 2017 and 2.8% in 2018.
+FocusEconomics Consensus Forecast panelists expect the economy to expand 2.6% in 2017, which is unchanged from the previous month’s projection.
+For 2018, the panel sees GDP increasing 2.6%.

 Czech Republic - GDP Data